Skip to content

 The most expensive mistake is building the wrong thing beautifully.

-02 · The AI reality
+Act two · the AI reality

 Use it well, don’t trust it blindly.